 How can I get my Sonicare electric toothbrush serviced in the UK?

-The best procedure is to call the UK support centre for Sonicare products on: 0207 949 0240.
+The best procedure is to call Philips customer service support centre, in the UK for Sonicare products on: 0207 949 0240.

 Explain the issues you are having and they will advise based on the model and the fault.